-“This was the first town in the township.
-It was a stagecoach stop on the old stage line from Springfield to Pekin.
+“This was the first town in the township,” the Green Valley history says.
+“It was a stagecoach stop on the old stage line from Springfield to Pekin.
 As the inn was on rather high ground overlooking the Mackinaw bottom and surrounding prairie, when it came time for the stage to arrive the innkeeper would go upstairs, look out the window to see the coach, then rush downstairs to put potatoes on to boil for the meal.
 Another story was the open well where they used to cool the beer during the summer.
 One time someone placed the beer in a sack and when they went to draw it out of the well, the sack broke and the beer fell into the well.”

 Circleville later became notorious as the favored hangout of the Berry Gang, a group of outlaws led by four brothers, William, Isaac, Emanuel and Simeon Berry, who had a homestead just outside of Circleville.
 The criminal career and ultimate doom of the Berry Gang is told in “Lynch Law,” a book authored by local historians and retired law enforcement officers Jim Conover and James Brecher.

 An 1864 atlas map of Tazewell County shows Circleville in the northeast corner of Sand Prairie Township, but one will search in vain for Green Valley on that map.
 In 1864, the land that would become Green Valley was then the Dickson and Schureman farmsteads.
 (Other long-established family names of Sand Prairie Township include Woodrow, Deppert and Talbott.
 The wealthy Cummings family of Pekin also used to own land in the township.)